Back to Articles

 Generic AI chat (uploading PDFs to a general LLM) is tempting and cheap, and fine for a quick one-off question.
 The problem for diligence is trust: answers aren't reliably cited back to the source page, nothing is structured for a data room, and there's no contradiction or missing-information audit.
 For a decision where a single missed clause changes the deal, "probably right, no citation" isn't good enough.

 Deal OS is built for the buy-side review itself.
-You load a deal workspace — CIM, financials, contracts, the data-room PDFs — and it produces source-cited diligence briefs and findings, with every claim quoted from your own documents and verified before you see it, plus risk, contradiction, and missing-information audits across the room.
+You load a deal workspace, CIM, financials, contracts, tax returns, and the data-room PDFs, and it produces source-cited diligence briefs where every claim is quoted from your own documents and verified before you see it.
+It ties the same figure out across the CIM, the financials, and the tax return and flags every discrepancy, scrutinizes each EBITDA add-back for whether it survives a sale (a quality-of-earnings first pass), checks a management-call transcript against what the documents actually support, and drafts a buyer-ready investment-committee memo from the verified findings, with risk, contradiction, and missing-information audits across the whole room.
 It's aimed at the people doing the reading on small-to-mid-market deals, and it's priced on published SaaS tiers rather than a custom enterprise quote.
-See a real cited brief for what the output actually looks like.
+You can try it on a deal that looks like yours in the interactive sandbox, no login, and see exactly what the output looks like.

 How to choose